Pirates vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 - In 10 games as the underdog over the last 10 matchups, the Pirates have a record of 5-5.

-- When it comes to the over/under, the Pirates and their foes are 6-4-0 in their previous 10 contests.

-- The Pirates are 5-2-0 against the runline over their past 10 contests (seven of those games had a runline set by bookmakers).
+- The Pirates' ATS record is 5-2-0 over their last 10 contests (oddsmakers set spreads in seven of those games).

 Pirates Betting Records & Stats

+- The Pirates have won in 21, or 47.7%, of the 44 contests they have been named as odds-on underdogs this year.

+- Pittsburgh has entered 18 games this season as the underdog by +125 or more and is 8-10 in those contests.

-- The moneyline set for this matchup implies the Pirates have a 45.5% chance of walking away with the win.
+- The moneyline set for this matchup implies the Pirates have a 44.4% chance of coming away with a victory in the contest.

-- The Pirates have an against the spread mark of 6-2-0 in eight games with a line this season.
+- The Pirates are 6-2-0 against the spread in their eight games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!